 We also design and construct renewable energy plants based on wind power.
-In many parts of the country, available wind resources, utility net metering and local incentives can make on-site wind generation a viable solution for meeting a significant portion of customers' energy needs.
+In many parts of the country, available wind resources, utility net metering and local incentives can make on-site wind generation a viable solution for meeting a significant portion of customers' energy needs

 In addition, we have constructed, and are constructing, small-scale renewable energy plants based on biomass.
 Biomass is organic material such as wood, agricultural waste, animal waste and waste from food processors.
 Biomass is typically converted to energy by burning or gasifying it in a boiler to produce steam or gas.
-Our largest renewable energy project for a customer completed construction in 2011 and will use biomass and other bio-derived fuels as the primary source of energy.
+Our largest renewable energy project completed for a customer is a 20 megawatt (MW) or megawatt equivalents (MWE) facility that uses biomass and other bio-derived fuels as the primary source of energy.

-As of December 31, 2011, we had constructed more than 34 renewable energy projects, and owned and operated 22 small-scale renewable energy plants.
-Of the owned plants, 19 are renewable LFG plants, two are waste water biogas plants, and one is a solar PV installation.
-The 22 small-scale renewable energy plants that we own have the capacity to generate electricity or deliver LFG producing an aggregate of 107 megawatts (MW) or megawatt-equivalents (MWE).
-During 2011, we completed the biomass power and cogeneration plants at the Savannah River Site and four biomass boiler projects; signed contracts to design and construct four small-scale renewable energy plants for customers; and continued moving forward with designing, permitting and constructing six LFG plants that we will own and operate.
-If and when completed, we expect the four small-scale renewable energy plants being designed and constructed for customers to be capable of producing an aggregate of approximately 43 MW or MWE.
-These projects consist of two LFG plants, a waste water biogas plant and a coal bed methane to energy plant.
-If and when completed, we expect the six LFG plants that we will own and operate to be capable of producing an aggregate of approximately 27 MW or MWE.
+As of December 31, 2012, we had constructed more than 100 renewable energy projects, and owned and operated 38 small-scale renewable energy plants and solar PV installations.
+Of the owned plants, 20 are renewable LFG plants, two are wastewater biogas plants, and 16 are solar PV installations.
+The 38 small-scale renewable energy plants and solar PV installations that we own have the capacity to generate electricity or deliver LFG producing an aggregate of more than 114 MW or MWE.
+During 2012, we completed a renewable LFG plant; financed or arranged financing for 20 solar PV installations that were placed into operation; signed contracts to design and construct seven solar PV installations for customers; and continued moving forward with designing, permitting and constructing three small-scale renewable energy plants for customers and four LFG plants that we will own and operate.
+If and when completed, we expect the four solar PV installations being designed and constructed for customers to be capable of producing an aggregate of more than 10 MW or MWE.
+If and when completed, we expect the three small-scale renewable energy plants being designed and constructed for customers to be capable of producing an aggregate of approximately 33 MW or MWE.
+These projects consist of two LFG plants and one wastewater biogas plant.
+If and when completed, we expect the four LFG plants that we will own and operate to be capable of producing an aggregate of approximately 21 MW or MWE.